srvk/DiViMe/docs/source/install.md

 ## Checking your installation

-The very first time you use DiViMe, it is a good idea to run a quickstart test, which will be performed using the public files from the ACLEW Starter set (Bergelson et al., 2017):
+The very first time you use DiViMe, it is a good idea to run a quick start test, which will be performed using data from the [VanDam Public Daylong](https://homebank.talkbank.org/access/Public/VanDam-Daylong.html) [HomeBank](homebank.talkbank.org) corpus (VanDam et al., 2015):

 1. Open a terminal
 2. Navigate inside the DiViMe folder
 3. Do
 `$ vagrant up`
 4. Do
-`$ vagrant ssh -c "tools/test.sh"`
+`$ vagrant ssh -c "launcher/test.sh"`

 This should produce the output: